Mere Dead Men

 Mere Dead Men (often called MDM) is an English punk band.
 Formed in 1986 from the break-up of a number of other punk bands, MDM have released several albums, toured the UK, and played in various venues across Europe (such as in the Czech Republic and France).

+The band disbanded in 2011 after performing at their final show at the Rebellion Festival.